Murder of Dru Sjodin

+The murder of Dru Sjodin, a 22-year-old student at the University of North Dakota and Gamma Phi Beta sorority member, occurred on November 22, 2003.
+Sjodin was kidnapped by Alfonso Rodriguez Jr. from the Columbia Mall parking lot in Grand Forks, North Dakota.
+Rodriguez Jr. took Sjodin to the North Dakota and Minnesota state lines, where he murdered her and left her body in Crookston, Minnesota.

+In August 2006, Rodriguez Jr. was found guilty of kidnapping resulting in death of Dru Sjodin in a federal court.
+Rodriguez Jr. was sentenced to death, however, his death sentence was appealed and he was sentenced to life in prison without the possibility of parole.

-Dru Katrina Sjodin (September 26, 1981 – November 22, 2003) was an American woman who was abducted from the Columbia Mall parking lot in Grand Forks, North Dakota, by Alfonso Rodriguez Jr., on November 22, 2003.
-Her disappearance and murder garnered great media coverage throughout the United States and prompted the creation of the Dru Sjodin National Sex Offender Public Registry.
+Her disappearance and murder attracted national attention, and generated extensive media coverage.
+Sjodin's murder prompted the creation of the Dru Sjodin National Sex Offender Public Registry, an unprecedented public safety resource that provides the public with access to sex offender data nationwide.

 Murder

-At 4:00 p.m. on Saturday, November 22, 2003, Sjodin, a 22-year-old college student at the University of North Dakota and Gamma Phi Beta sorority member, finished her shift at the Victoria's Secret store located in the Columbia Mall in Grand Forks, North Dakota.
+At 4:00 p.m. on Saturday, November 22, 2003, Dru Katrina Sjodin (born September 26, 1981) finished her shift at the Victoria's Secret store located in the Columbia Mall in Grand Forks, North Dakota.
 After shopping for and purchasing a new purse from Marshall Field's, Sjodin left the mall and began walking to her 1994 Oldsmobile Cutlass.
 During this time, Sjodin was speaking with her boyfriend, Chris Lang, on her cell phone.
 Four minutes into their conversation, Lang reports Sjodin was saying "Okay, okay," before the call abruptly ended.
-Lang suspected that the call was just dropped and because Sjodin didn't give any sense of urgency, Lang thought nothing of it.
+Lang suspected that the call was just dropped and because Sjodin did not give any sense of urgency, Lang thought nothing of it.
 About three hours later, Lang received another call from her cell phone, but heard only static and the sound of buttons being pressed.
 It was reported by authorities this second phone call originated somewhere near Fisher, Minnesota, but that has remained unsubstantiated.
 With this second call and Sjodin not showing up at her other job at the El Roco nightclub, there was concern for her whereabouts.

 A week later, on December 1, a suspect, 50-year-old registered level-3 sex offender Alfonso Rodriguez Jr. (born February 18, 1953), was arrested in connection with Sjodin's disappearance.